software-development-project-1/software-development-project-1.github.io/material/sprint-3.md

 > ```js
 > {
 >   "name": "The capital cities of Europe",
->    // rest of the quiz properties...
+>    // rest of the quiz attributes...
 >   "reviewCount": 1,
 >   "ratingAverage": 4,
 > }